-COVID-19 is already changing the way we interact with and produce food.
-As we each look to control the spread and impact of COVID-19, there are many questions around the risks associated with food production and to our employees to ensure that a safe and robust food supply is maintained for the public.
+COVID-19 has changed the way we interact with and produce food.
+As we each look to recover from the impacts of COVID-19 and prepare for potentially similar outbreaks in the future, there are many questions around the risks associated with food production and to our employees to ensure that a safe and robust food supply is maintained for the public.
 Below you can find useful links to expert resources to help address your specific questions.
 We will continue to provide updates to these resources as the situation changes and new information becomes available.

 - Food Industry Guidance on COVID-19

 - COVID-19 Modeling

 All individuals 5 years of age and older that reside in the US are eligible to be vaccinated.

 - Minors 5 years of age and older that reside in the US are eligible to receive a Pfizer-BioNTech vaccine.